Compliance Framework Information Listed Alphabetically

 Schools can enrol a ‘Student on a Visa’, who is any student who holds, or is a dependent of a person who holds, a permanent, bridging or temporary visa.

-Non-government schools cannot enrol Overseas Students (previously known as Full Fee Paying Overseas Students (FFPOS)) travelling on their own student visa subclass 500, 571 or 570 unless the school is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
-Further information is available on Enrolling Overseas Students.
+Non-government schools cannot enrol Full Fee Paying Overseas Students (FFPOS) travelling on a student visa subclass 571 or 570 unless the school is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+Further information is available on enrolling FFPOS students.

 Students who hold a visitor’s visa are not legally able to be enrolled in certain courses and can only study for a three-month period.
 Generally, a student on a visitor’s visa can enrol in a school for up to three months but the school does not receive any recurrent funding.